romnissan/Temperature-Converter/README.md

 # Temperature-Converter
 basics of css, html and javascript

-this local website are my first project in css and html- which are new to me at this time. hope you will like it!
+this local website is my first project using css and html- which are new to me at this time. hope you will like it!